Infrastructure Delivery Stage

 Re‑thinking wetland delivery: modern methods to cut carbon, lift productivity, and de‑risk the supply chain for AMP8 and beyond

-Evangelos Petropoulos, Technical Specialist - Stantec
+Harriet Fletcher, Technical Director - Stantec

 Despite a huge injection of investment for asset renewal, replacement and new infrastructure there is still a critical need to better monitor and manage existing assets.
 This session will explore the innovations, technologies and tools helping asset managers gain better visibility of the network, optimise existing asset and infrastructure and sweat assets to last longer while performing for customers.